alichtman/deadbolt/README.md

   <br />
 </h1>

-> Encryption -- so simple your mom can do it.
+> Because encryption shouldn't be so hard.

 `deadbolt` removes all of the complication of encrypting and decrypting files.
 Select a file you'd like to encrypt, enter a password and... that's it.
 Decrypting the file is as easy as entering the password.